 A clove is the unopened flower bud of the clove tree.
-Our forest cloves come from a jungle cultivation in a nature reserve in India.
-The cultivation is therefore organic and the method of harvesting is 'spotless', resulting in a fresh red-brown cup that you can squeeze between your fingers.
-And extraordinarily aromatic!
+Our forest cloves come from cultivation in the jungle in a nature reserve in India.
+The cultivation is organic and the harvesting method is 'spotless', resulting in a fresh red-brown cup that you can squeeze between your fingers.
+And extremely aromatic!

-The clove comes from the Syzygium aromaticum, a tree that originally only grew on the Moluccas, especially in the sultanates of the North Moluccas (Maluku Utara).
+The clove comes from the Syzygium aromaticum, a tree that originally only grew in the Moluccas, especially in the sultanates of the North Moluccas (Maluku Utara).

 The clove tree is a 10-15 meter high tree that bears cream-colored flowers that turn red during flowering.
-This is often not the case, because before the flowers emerge, the buds are picked to be dried into what we call cloves.
+That often doesn't happen, because before the flowers emerge, the buds are picked to be dried into what we call cloves.

-The tree bears flowers for the first time in the fourth to seventh year, and can live up to eighty years.
+The tree first bears flowers in the fourth to seventh year, and can live up to eighty years.
 The buds are picked manually by experienced pickers.
-The moment when the buds are harvested looks pretty close, the buds must be nice and round and already starting to color.
-As soon as a bud opens, it has become useless as a spice.
+The moment at which the buds are harvested is quite precise, the buds must be nicely round and have already started to color.
+As soon as a bud opens, it becomes useless as a spice.

-The Portuguese discovered the clove location in 1424, long before the Dutch asserted their supremacy on the Moluccas and forcibly appropriated the clove trade.
-With resources that do not tolerate daylight, they achieved that cultivation was limited to the island of Ambon in the Central Moluccas.
+The Portuguese discovered the clove site in 1424, long before the Dutch asserted their supremacy over the Moluccas and forcibly appropriated the clove trade.
+With means that cannot tolerate daylight, they achieved that cultivation was limited to the island of Ambon in the Central Moluccas.
 Nowhere else in the world did the clove tree grow.

-On May 8, the Banda massacre is remembered every year, now 400 years ago.
+On May 8, the Banda Massacre is commemorated annually, now 400 years ago.
 The West Frisian Museum looks back on it online.

-In spite of all the precautions of the Dutch, the Frenchman Pierre Poivre (no, no joke) succeeded in alienating plant material from the Moluccas in 1770 and planting it on the French tropical island of Sint Mauritius off the coast of Africa.
-In doing so, he succeeded in breaking the VOC's monopoly on clove cultivation.
-Today, cloves are grown all over the world, and Indonesia is the absolute world leader with plantations in Sulawesi and Java.
-Cultivation on the Moluccas is of minor importance.
+The Frenchman Pierre Poivre (no, not a joke) managed, despite all the precautions of the Dutch, to alienate plant material from the Moluccas in 1770 and plant it on the French tropical island of Saint Mauritius off the coast of Africa.
+He thus succeeded in breaking the VOC's monopoly on clove cultivation.
+Nowadays, cloves are grown all over the world, and Indonesia is the absolute world leader with plantations in Sulawesi and Java.
+Cultivation on the Moluccas is of little significance.

-Our premium siputih cloves have a thousand weight of 100 grams (thousand buds per ounce) and are of very high quality.
-They are dried in such a way that the stem is dry, but the red-brown button has remained quite soft.
-You can easily take it off the stem and squeeze it between your fingers.
+Our premium siputih cloves have a thousand weight of 100 grams (one thousand buds per ounce) and are of very high quality.
+They are dried in such a way that the stem is thoroughly dry, but the red-brown bud remains quite soft.
+You can easily remove it from the stem and squeeze it between your fingers.
 The exuberant aroma tells the rest.

-Cloves are suitable for sweet and savory preparations, in baking dishes and desserts as well as in roasts and stews, in sour meat dishes and curries, and in sauerkraut, red cabbage and mulled wine of course.
+Cloves are suitable for sweet and savory preparations, in baking dishes and desserts as well as in roasts and stews, in pickled meat dishes and curries, and of course in sauerkraut, red cabbage and mulled wine.
 Many famous spice mixtures contain cloves.